What is a Holistic Sex Therapist?

 • “Why can’t I stay present?”

-• "How do I stop watching so much porn?"
+• "How do I stop watching so much porn and/or going to sex workers?"

 Relationships & Communication

-• “How do I talk to my partner about sex and my resentments without hurting them?”
+• “How can I talk to my partner about our sex life without hurting them?”

 • “What if my partner wants something I don’t?”